brandur/sorg/content/drafts/acid.md

-In the last decade we've seen the emergence of a number of new data stores that trade ACID away for other flashy features like higher availability, streaming changesets, or JavaScript APIs.
+In the last decade we've seen the emergence of a number of new data stores that trade ACID away for other flashy features like higher availability, streaming changesets, JavaScript APIs, or nestable JSON documents.
 Although these features might be desirable in a few situations (HA in particular), in the vast majority of use cases projects should prefer the use of a database that offers ACID guarantees to help ensure the scalability of their software.

 ACID databases are by far the most important tool in existence for ensuring data correctness in an online system.

-## Optimizing for the Wrong Thing (#optimizing)
+## Optimizing for the wrong thing (#optimizing)

 An often cited features document data stores is that they allow you to bootstrap quickly and get to a prototype